MacPass/MacPass/README.md

 ##Known Major Issues

-* KDBX History is not supported
+* Binary releases (0.2.x - 0.3.x) contain the following issues:
   * KDBX DeletedObjects are stripped on save.
 This will break synchronisation features!
+* All Versions (including master branch) contain the follwoing issues
+  * KDBX History is not supported

 ##System Requirement

 The Minimum OS X Version for MacPass currently is 10.8 Mountain Lion.